MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 - 111.221.26.0/27
 - 207.46.200.0/27

-If you want to customize the email sender identity, Microsoft Defender for Cloud Apps enables customization by using MailChimp&reg;, a third-party email service.
-To make it work, in the Microsoft Defender for Cloud Apps portal, go to **Settings**.
-Select **Mail settings** and review MailChimp's Terms of Service and Privacy Statement.
-Then, give Microsoft permission to use MailChimp on your behalf.

-If you don't customize the sender identity, your email notifications will be sent using all the default settings.

-To work with MailChimp, add this IP address to your anti-spam allowlist to enable notifications to be sent: 198.2.134.139 (`mail1.cloudappsecurity.com`)

 ## Log collector

 To enable Cloud Discovery features using a log collector and detect Shadow IT in your organization, open the following items: